 - Acute lymphoblastic leukemia in adults and children that is Philadelphia chromosome positive.
 In adults, it is used for disease that has recurred (come back) or is refractory (does not respond to treatment).
-In children, it is used as the first treatment after the disease is diagnosed.
+In children, it is used with chemotherapy as the first treatment after the disease is diagnosed.

-- Chronic eosinophilic leukemia or hypereosinophilic syndrome.
+- Chronic eosinophilic leukemia or hypereosinophilic syndrome in adults.

 - Chronic myelogenous leukemia that is Philadelphia chromosome positive.
 It is used in adults and children with:

-- Myelodysplastic/myeloproliferative neoplasms.
+- Myelodysplastic/myeloproliferative neoplasms in adults.

 Imatinib mesylate is also being studied in the treatment of other conditions and types of cancer.

 More About Imatinib Mesylate

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Imatinib Mesylate - A lay language summary of important information about this drug that may include the following: